VeriSilicon/acuity-models/README.md

    - Merge consective layers into dense layers, such as ConvolutionReluPool, FullyConnectedRelu, etc.
    - Fold BatchNrom layers into Convolution
    - Swap layer ordering when suitable to reduce output size
-   - Remove Concatenation layers
+   - Remove Concatenation and Split layers
+   - Horizontal layer fusion
    - Intelligent layer optimization when mathamatically equivalent

  - Tensor Pruning

-   > Pruning neural networks tensors to remove ineffective connections and neurons to create sparse matrix
+   > Pruning neural networks tensors to remove ineffective synapses and neurons to create sparse matrix

  - Training and Validation